Infundibulicybe geotropa

-Infundibulicybe geotropa, also known as the trooping funnel or monk's head, is a funnel-shaped toadstool widely found in Europe and (less commonly) in North America.
-A large sturdy cream- or buff-coloured funnel-shaped mushroom, it grows in mixed woodlands, often in troops or fairy rings, one of which is over half a mile wide.
+Infundibulicybe geotropa, also known as the trooping funnel or monk's head, is a large funnel-shaped mushroom with a sturdy cream or buff colour.
+It grows widely in Europe and (less commonly) in North America in mixed woodlands, often in troops or fairy rings, one of which is over half a mile wide.
 Although edible, it could be confused with some poisonous species of similar colouration and size.

-Taxonomy and naming
+Taxonomy

 French mycologist Pierre Bulliard initially described the trooping funnel as Agaricus geotropus in 1792, before Lucien Quélet renamed it Clitocybe geotropa (a name by which it was long known) in 1872.
 Its specific epithet derived from the Ancient Greek words γῆ/gē "earth", and τρόπος/tropos "turn".

 Finnish mycologist Harri Harmaja proposed I. geotropa and twelve other Clitocybe species be split off into a new genus Infundibulicybe, thus the new binomial name is Infundibulicybe geotropa.

 Description

 A cream- or buff-coloured mushroom, the cap may reach 20 cm in diameter.
 It has a prominent boss and looks small in relation to the large stem in young specimens.
 As the mushroom ages, the cap changes from convex with inrolled margins to more funnel shaped.
 The decurrent gills are the same colour as the cap.
 The stipe is bulbous, larger at the base and 10–20 cm high.
 The spore print is white.
 There is a sweet smell, which has been likened to the odour of bitter almonds.
 The white flesh is firm in young specimens.